 In early spring, cut the potatoes into chunks with one or two “eyes” or sprouts per chunk, and bury them.
 Many gardeners like to grow potatoes in containers so that they can continue to add dirt as the potato plants grow–this allows multiple layers of potatoes to form on top of each other beneath the mounded soil.
 Leaves are sensitive to frost, but covering them with dirt will protect them.
 Stop adding soil once the flowers form, and harvest once the plants start to die.

 Love it or hate it, most people have a strong opinion about okra.
-But don’t knock it ’til you’ve tasted it freshly home grown, thin sliced into stars and pan fried with a little butter and garlic salt.
+But don’t knock it ’til you’ve tasted it freshly homegrown, thin-sliced into stars, and pan-fried with a little butter and garlic salt.
 My (non-southern) kids actually fought over it!
-Okra a heat loving plant is pretty simple to grow if you know what it likes–heat, water, and a monthly feed with a balanced nitrogen-containing fertilizer.
+Okra a heat-loving plant is pretty simple to grow if you know what it likes–heat, water, and a monthly feed with a balanced nitrogen-containing fertilizer.
+Okra loves heat and warm soil so start seeds indoors if you live in colder regions.
+Okra plants flower early in the morning so pick them young and fresh about 3″-5″ inches in length.
 Don’t forget to harvest the pods while they’re small and tender, and cook them while they’re fresh!

 Herbs & Aromatics

 If you’re into baking, why not try rhubarb?
 It’s hard to kill, at least!
-Mint is also extremely easy to grow, and in fact will continue growing and spreading by roots every year.
+Mint is also extremely easy to grow, and in fact, will continue growing and spreading by roots every year.
 This means it can be invasive, so watch out if you plant vegetables nearby.
-Or if your a budding culinary master why not try a culinary herb seed kit to start.
+Or if your a budding culinary master why not try some culinary herb seed kit to start.

-Plant garlic cloves in well drained soil about four inches apart, with the pointed tip of the clove pointing up.
+Plant garlic cloves in well-drained soil about four inches apart, with the pointed tip of the clove pointing up.
 As an added benefit, some gardeners say garlic helps with keeping pests away from the garden.
-Garlic should be planted in early spring or fall is ready to be harvested once the stalk and flower starts to dry up.
+Garlic should be planted in early spring or fall is ready to be harvested once the stalk and flower start to dry up.

 Recommended: How to grow basil like a green thumb

-Thyme can be little more fragile and finicky, but is also a perennial like oregano.
+Thyme can be a little more fragile and finicky but is also a perennial like oregano.
 Regular watering should keep it happy and healthy.